 “You obviously don’t want them swallowing any pieces so it’s very important that if you notice your horse’s toys start to fall apart, that you remove them or replace them with new toys,” she says.

-You also need to make sure that your horse has the proper space to play with his toys.
+You also need to make sure that your horse has the proper space to play with their toys.
 Horse salt licks and smaller treat toys are ideal for smaller, more enclosed areas.
 The mega horse ball, on the other hand, is meant to be enjoyed in paddocks or pastures.

 “You can put them in a very large stall but I wouldn’t recommend it,” Rice says.
 “You almost don’t want your horse getting too playful in a stall because you would hate for them to play with them and get hurt.”